Nobel Prize winners urge Obama to back carbon pricing

 In the letter, dated March 14, the eight Nobel Prize winners and 24 other economists call on Obama to back a market-based measure, like the EU scheme, as the cost-effective way to encourage technological change and lower emissions.

-"While we recognize the barriers to a uniform global price on all carbon emissions, pricing emissions in the aviation sector via ICAO would be a good start," the letter said.
+"While we recognise the barriers to a uniform global price on all carbon emissions, pricing emissions in the aviation sector via ICAO would be a good start," the letter said.

 "Absent such an agreement in ICAO this year, U.S. airlines will face a growing patchwork of international regulations and compliance costs, while aviation emissions will continue to rise and contribute to dangerous climate change."